 Eventually the people realize their currency doesn’t buy as much as it used to and is losing value.
 Every time for the past 2,400 years, the free market prevails.

-The Precious Metals cycle is a natural cycle, and it always ends the same way, with the value of gold and silver rising to account for the excess currency the government has created.
+The Precious Metals cycle is a natural cycle, and they always ends the same way, with the value of gold and silver rising to account for the excess currency the government has created.
 They always automatically revalue themselves.

 The stock cycle is a shorter cycle.
 For a time, stocks and real estate outperform gold, silver, and commodities.
 Then the cycle reverses, and gold, silver and commodities outperform stocks and real estate.